 These shoes make use of various technologies to keep overpronated feet stable and sturdy on the road.
 The FlyteFoam midsole tech is designed to prevent the usual flattening that happens in a worn shoe, effectively reducing wear and tear on specific spots of the sole.

 Gel technology in both the front and the heel absorb shock and allow the foot to move more naturally.
 Their DuoMax technology aims to reduce the weight of the shoe without compromising stability.
-So what you end up with is a lightweight, stable, shock-absorbing shoe that effectively counters the wear and tear (on the shoes and the feet) of overpronation.
+So what you end up with is a lightweight, stable, shock-absorbing shoe that effectively counters the wear and tear of overpronation.

-And of course, keeps your feet impressively dry thanks to the addition of Gore-Tex water-resistant material.
-What’s not to love!
+And of course, they keep your feet impressively dry thanks to the addition of Gore-Tex water-resistant material.
+What’s not to love?

 - Great for overpronators

 - Various integrated technologies to keep feet supported correctly

 - Some runners may find them quite stiff